jeffkempster/code-louisville-data-science-2/README.md

 * Compare the output power (150Kw, 250Kw, etc) that determines how long a vehicle has to stay to charge.
 * Has the Supercharger network kept up with the production and delivery of new Teslas?
 * Are Superchargers distributed equally when factoring population?

-## Model Requirement
-* What sort of model can I apply to this data.
-* Do I need more data.
-* Average income by zip code could predict if there is a supercharger near
-* Can I get the distance from each charger to an interstate.
-Then predict a location
-* What are some other features about the site that i can use to predict. location, charge power,
-* What about comparing to other businesses like Chick-fil-a or Starbucks near.
-* What is a classification model.
-Can I apply my data to this?

-## Getting Started

-This is the repo for homework assignments and the project for Code Louisville Python Part 2 course.
+* Using a machine learning model, can I predict the size of the Supercharger site based on the features contained int the dataset

 ### Requirements.txt

-There is a **requirements.txt** file that you should use the load the libraries.
+There is a **requirements.txt** file in the repo that you should use the load the libraries.
 I used Jupyter Lab to build the project.
 It has quite a few packages it needs just for Jupyter Lab.
 So the requirements.txt file is longer than it should be with Notebooks.

 ### Cartopy Issues on MacOS
 Also I have had many issues trying to get Cartopy to install with the requirements.txt file.
 It just wont.
 The typical error is that numpy isn't installed but it clearly is.